Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This beautiful snowy day brought some special visitors, a couple of cardinals sharing a meal and an adventure!
 There is also another bird that looks like it might be a woodpecker, and several other varieties of beautiful creatures, all having a nice winter meal!

 It took a bit of editing to get this fella to this point of visibility.
 But, he actually was sitting there, wide awake, way past his bed time.
-I wonder what was going on.
-Maybe the missus was having another migraine?

 I saw my first cardinal this year, when we put out our grandson's new birdhouse.
 A beautiful sight to behold!
 Maybe the red birdhouse may bring more cardinals to our yard.
 My grandson sure hopes so.